Australia shares set to open higher, NZ gains

-April 19 (Reuters) - Australian shares are expected to open higher on Monday and are on track to approach record levels, after positive corporate earnings and upbeat economic data sent Wall Street to fresh peaks on Friday.
+April 22 (Reuters) - Australian shares are set to open higher on Thursday, rebounding from two straight sessions of losses, as Wall Street and global stocks ended higher overnight.

-The local share price index futures rose 0.5%, a 7.5-point premium to the underlying S&P/ASX 200 index close.
-The benchmark ended largely unchanged on Friday.
+The local share price index futures rose 0.5%, a 8.5-point premium to the underlying S&P/ASX 200 index close.
+The benchmark fell 0.3% on Wednesday.

+New Zealand's benchmark S&P/NZX 50 index rose 0.5% in early trade on Thursday.

 [NEWS1])) Keywords: AUSTRALIA STOCKS/MORNING